-Nairoby is the founder and executive producer of YOLO!
-Productions.
-The mission of YOLO! is to produce published and original works that enhance the visibility of women on stage, tv and film.
+Nairoby founded YOLO!
+Productions in 2011 and vowed to produce published and original works that enhance the visibility of women on stage, tv and film.

 In 2016 YOLO! presented the New York City revival of the critically-acclaimed “A Kid Like Jake," written by Daniel Pearle.
 Experts in site-specific productions, YOLO! transformed a 2,000 square-foot raw space on Manhattan’s Lower East Side into a TriBeCa loft perfectly suited for yuppies Alex and Greg to raise their very precocious son.
 Under the direction of Michael D’Angora, “A Kid Like Jake” explored the realities of parenthood under pressure and what acceptance really means.